loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 </appender>
 ```

 That's it!
-After running your application you should see your log messages are sent to Loki as JSON objects:
+After running your application, you should see your log messages are sent to Loki as JSON objects:

 ```json
 {"timestamp_ms":1707947657247,"logger_name":"io.my.App","level":"INFO","thread_name":"main","message":"42"}